What is cerebral palsy (CP)?

 Neurosurgery.
 Some children with CP have pain and spasms severe enough to need neurosurgery.
 Procedures, including implant of a baclofen pump, can help control the pain and the spasms caused by CP.
 This is a small device placed under the skin of the belly to deliver the muscle relaxant baclofen directly into the spinal canal.
-Neurosurgeons may also perform selective dorsal rhizotomy, an operation that cuts certain nerves in the spine to reduce spasticity and improve your child's movement and posture.
+Neurosurgeons may also perform selective dorsal rhizotomy or combined rhizotomy, operations that cut certain nerves in the spine to reduce spasticity and improve tone.

 What is the long-term outlook for cerebral palsy?

 Although CP is a lifelong condition that can't be reversed, with proper medical and surgical treatment, children with cerebral palsy can lead rich, fulfilling lives.